-If you like to drink infused water, you might be interested in the version that comes with a removable fruit infuser tube.
+If you like to drink infused water, you might be interested to know that it comes with a removable fruit infuser tube.

 To use it, you take out the tube, fill it with pieces of fruit or vegetables, and snap it back in.
 The tube hangs down into the filtered water chamber and infuses into the water.

 Filter Materials: silver infused white ceramic with granular activated carbon based media.

 Warranty: 90 day limited warranty on pitcher and filter.